Manufacturers Hanover Corporation: Origin in merger

 Five years of court cases ensued, complicated by the U.S. Supreme Court case United States v.
-Philadelphia National Bank (1963) which interpreted the Bank Merger Act of 1960 as to allow forbiddance of mergers such as the Manufacturers Hanover Trust one.
-One U.S. court refused to block the merger while another U.S. court ruled that a "demerger" must take place.
+Philadelphia National Bank (1963), which interpreted the Bank Merger Act of 1960 as to allow the forbiddance of mergers such as the Manufacturers Hanover Trust one.
+One U.S. court refused to block the merger, while another U.S. court ruled that a "demerger" must take place.
 During this time, Robert E. McNeill Jr., first president and then chairman and chief executive officer, and Gabriel Hauge, vice chairman and then president of Manufacturers Hanover, led the company's efforts to keep the merger in place.
 In 1966, a new law was passed by Congress; it clarified the Bank Merger Act and cleared the way for the mergers in question, and Manufacturers Hanover reached an agreement with the Department of Justice.

 Years of success

-Through its existence, the bank was often referred to as "Manny Hanny".
+Through its existence, the bank was often referred to as "Manny Hanny."

-In 1969, a rearrangement was done such that the holding company Manufacturers Hanover Corporation was created, and the bank made a subsidiary of that.
+In 1969, a rearrangement was done such that the holding company Manufacturers Hanover Corporation was created, and the bank was made a subsidiary of that.
 At the same time, shares in Manufacturers Hanover Corporation were listed on the New York Stock Exchange (historically, most banks resisted listing and were sold instead over-the-counter.)
 Manufacturers Hanover remained the nation's fourth-largest bank.

 Hauge was named chairman in 1971, succeeding McNeill, who retired.
 But the effective leadership of the corporation went to its president, John F. McGillicuddy, who had risen quickly within the ranks of the bank.
 In 1979, Hauge retired, and McGillicuddy held all three titles of president, chairman, and chief executive officer.